ExplainableIntelligence.

 MAINT LOG

 "Slight vibration noted during PM" — J. Torres, 12 days ago.
-No work order created.
+No WO created.

 OEM MANUAL